A Simple Hierarchical Pooling Data Structure for Loop Closure: Evaluation

-We show that our algorithm can be up to one order of magnitude faster than the baseline algorithm while still maintaining comparable performance in terms of precision and recall.
-The datasets we use are the left stereo images from {\em KITTI} sequences 00 and 02, which include 6-DoF ground truth poses and many loop closures.
-The evaluation protocol is as follows: traverse the sequence and insert BoW of images into database incrementally, while using each image to query the database.
-Two images are regarded as a correct match if they were taken within 15 meters of each other.
-To avoid trivial matches, we prevent the query from matching temporally adjacent images including the query itself.
-Fig.~\ref{fig-prcurve00} and Fig.~\ref{fig-prcurve02} show precision-recall curves of baseline algorithm and our hierarchical search with different topologies.
-Fig.~\ref{fig-timings} show timings of the baseline and our algorithm with different topologies and pooling schemes at the same threshold, chosen to achieve high precision and recall.
-Only time to query the database is counted, time for feature extraction and conversion to BoW are excluded.
-We use $d_ib_j$~-X to denote a hierarchy with $i$ layers, a branching factor of $j$ and pooling strategy $X$.
-Note that for baseline and our proposed algorithm with configuration $d_2b_4$~-mean, $d_2b_8$~-mean, the precision-recall curves are almost identical, while our approach is 2-5 times faster.
-For configuration $b_2d_{16}$~-mean, while its performance is slightly worse, it achieves an order of magnitude speedup relative to the baseline.
-As mentioned in Sec.~\ref{sect-testing}, sum/max-pooling have the same precision-recall behavior as the baseline.
-In these two datasets, sum- and max-pooling are slightly slower than inverted index search.
+Fig.~\ref{fig-timings} shows timings of the baseline and our algorithm with different topologies and pooling schemes at the same threshold on two of the {\em KITTI} sequences with many loop closures.
+Only time to query the database is counted, time for feature extraction and descriptor quantization are excluded.
+Fig.~\ref{fig-prcurve00-10k} and Fig.~\ref{fig-prcurve02-10k} show precision-recall curves for the mean-pooling variants.
+We use $d_ib_j$-X to denote a hierarchy with $i$ layers, a branching factor of $j$ and pooling strategy $X$.
+Note that for baseline and our proposed algorithm with configuration $d_2b_4$-mean and $d_2b_8$-mean, the precision-recall curves are nearly identical, while our approach is 2-5 times faster.
+For configuration $d_2b_{16}$-mean, while its performance is slightly worse, it achieves {\em an order of magnitude speedup} relative to the baseline.

+As mentioned in Sec.~\ref{sect-testing}, sum/max-pooling have {\it exactly the same precision-recall behavior} as the baseline.
+In these two datasets, sum/max-pooling are slightly slower than inverted index search.
 Since both of these operations rapidly reduce sparsity in the histograms, we expect slower performance relative to mean-pooling.
-However, experiments in Sec.~\ref{sect-synthex} and Sec.~\ref{sect-retrieval} show that sum/max-poolings do still speedup search in general.
+However, sum/max-pooling have their advantages when a much larger vocabulary is used as shown in Sec.~\ref{sect-vocsize}.

-\subsection{Adaptive domain-based clustering}
+\subsubsection{Adaptive domain-based clustering}